 The cost of this work is covered by our guide to replacement fascia and soffit costs.

-This usually involves erecting scaffold or access towers and removing a few courses of roof tiles before the existing boards can be taken off with a pry-bar.
+Full replacement usually involves erecting scaffold or access towers and removing a few courses of roof tiles before the existing boards can be taken off with a pry-bar.

 It is much easier to cap over the existing boards, and the work is usually completed via ladders and the tiles do not need to be removed.
 The work can be finished in a fraction of the time compared to a full replacement.

-The purpose of QuotationCheck is to provide our visitors with a ballpark cost for various construction and home repair costs.
+The purpose of our website here at Quotation Check is to provide our visitors with a ballpark cost for various construction and home improvement projects.

-We know that there is a difference of opinion within the roofing industry as to whether it is best to replace or cap over fascia and soffit boards.
+There is a difference of opinion within the roofing industry as to whether it is best to replace or cap over fascia and soffit boards.